 Fireplace inserts can trap dust in the artificial wood grain and other nooks and crannies.
 Make sure your fireplace always looks its best by giving it a general cleaning each summer when it’s not in use.

-With these steps for preparing your gas fireplace for summer, you’ll be able to keep your gas fireplace looking great year round and save money on your summer utility bills.
+With these steps for preparing your gas fireplace for summer, you’ll be able to keep your gas fireplace looking great year-round and save money on your summer utility bills.
+Be warned though, fireplace upkeep can be a dirty job, and fireplace glass can break easily if you aren’t experienced with this type of work.